 If your business is using a VoIP (Voice over IP) system, you’ve probably experienced bad call quality.
-The causes of bad call quality can be easy to address once identified.
-We look at 5 causes and fixes in this blog post.
+The causes of bad-quality VoIP calls can be easy to address once identified.
+We look at 5 causes and fixes of bad-quality VoIP calls in this blog post.

 Jitter is one of the most common VoIP call quality problems.
 It normally occurs over connectionless or packet-switched networks.
 VoIP uses packets to send audio across a network, these packets can sometimes take a different path than intended and results in a call with poor quality or scrambled audio.

 The solution is to use something called Jitter Buffers.
 A jitter buffer will temporarily store arriving packets to minimize the delay.

 Latency is the delay in the time it takes the speakers voice to reach the listener’s ear over a VoIP line.
 If the person on the other side sounds like an echo, you might have a latency issue.
 There are 3 types of latency commonly found in business networks:

 - Propagation delay: A fibre network has a delay of 70 milliseconds which is imperceptible to the human ear – this is known as a propagation delay.
 Propagation delays which happen in any case together with handling delays can cause noticeable latency.

 - Handling Delay: these kinds of delays occur when devices are put onto a network that forwards the frame.

 - Queuing delay: If your VoIP line is shared with your connectivity line but is not prioritized the packets could wait in a queue in times of high demand.